Broncos have never fixed their shortcomings under Vic Fangio - NewsBreak

 Not even a month ago, a strong case could be made for keeping Fangio in place even if Shurmur leaves as GM George Paton heads into an offseason flush with cap space and draft picks, including five of the top 100 selections.

-Losses to the Bengals, Raiders, and Chargers while managing to score just 10, 13, and 13 points have dropped Fangio’s record to 19-29, however, and made it difficult to sell the status quo to a frustrated fan base that is leaving 10,000 seats empty every game.
+Losses to the Bengals, Raiders and Chargers while managing to score just 10, 13 and 13 points has dropped Fangio’s record to 19-29, however, and made it difficult to sell the status quo to a frustrated fan base that is leaving 10,000 seats empty every game.

 Fangio said the 15-10 loss to Cincinnati and 17-13 loss to the Raiders “shows that we’re close.
 We’re close to being there.
 We’ve got to find a way to get over the top.
 That involves players making another play or two.
 That involves coaches making better calls in a situation or two per game.”